doncandela/mgah/mgah.md

 #### **Installing OpenMPI and MPI for Python (`mpi4py`) on a Linux PC**<a id="install-openmpi-pc"></a>

-To run MPI-parallel programs written in Python, it is necessary to have available (a) a working MPI installation such as OpenMPI and (b) a Python package such as [**MPI for Python (`mpi4py`)**](https://mpi4py.readthedocs.io/en/stable/) to provide Python versions of the MPI functions.
+To run MPI-parallel programs written in Python, it is necessary to have available (a) a working MPI installation such as [OpenMPI](https://docs.open-mpi.org/en/v5.0.x/) and (b) a Python package such as [MPI for Python (`mpi4py`)](https://mpi4py.readthedocs.io/en/stable/) to provide Python versions of the MPI functions.
 This section describes how to install OpenMPI and `mpi4py` on a PC, when an Apptainer container is not being used.
-Using OpenMPI + `mpi4py` in other situations is described in separate sections below: with Apptainer on a PC, without Apptainer on the Unity HPC cluster, and with Apptainer on Unity.
+Using OpenMPI + `mpi4py` in other situations is described in separate sections below: [with Apptainer on a PC](#mpi-container), [without Apptainer on the Unity HPC cluster](#unity-mpi), and [with Apptainer on Unity](#unity-mpi-container).

-The docs for OpenMPI and `mpi4py` describe various ways of obtaining and installing these things, including building from source, but for the purpose of running an MPI-parallel Python program on a Linux PC the easiest thing is to use Conda to install both OpenMPI and `mpi4py` in an environment, here called **`ompi`**.
+The docs for OpenMPI and `mpi4py` describe various ways of obtaining and installing these things, including building from source, but for the purpose of running an MPI-parallel Python program on a Linux PC the easiest thing is to use Conda to install both OpenMPI and `mpi4py` in an environment, here called **`m4p`**.
+We also include some other packages likely  to be needed by programs running in this environment -- here we choose NumPy, SciPy, and Matplotlib.
 The version of OpenMPI installed can be found using `mpirun --version`, while much more detailed info is returned by `ompi_info`:

 ```
-TODO (TRY FIRST) Call this environment m4p (as do below on Unity).
-Make simpler environment
-ompi with only openmpi to use when running apptainer?

-$ conda create -c conda-forge -n ompi openmpi=5 mpi4py python=3.12
+$ conda create -n m4p -c conda-forge openmpi=5 mpi4py python=3.12
-$ conda activate ompi
+$ conda activate m4p
+(m4p)$ conda install -c conda-forge numpy scipy matplotlib
-(ompi)..$ mpirun --version
+(m4p)$ mpirun --version
 mpirun (Open MPI) 5.0.7
-(ompi)..$  ompi_info | head
+(m4p)$ ompi_info | head
                  Package: Open MPI conda@f424a898794e Distribution
                 Open MPI: 5.0.7
   Open MPI repo revision: v5.0.7
    Open MPI release date: Feb 14, 2025
                  MPI API: 3.1.0
             Ident string: 5.0.7
-                  Prefix: /home/dc/anaconda3/envs/ompi
+                  Prefix: /home/dc/anaconda3/envs/m4p
  Configured architecture: x86_64-conda-linux-gnu
            Configured by: conda
            Configured on: Mon Feb 17 07:57:35 UTC 2025
 ```

 #### Simple MPI test programs: `mpi_hw.py`  and `osu_bw.py` <a id="mpi-testprogs"></a>

-- MPI works by **loading and starting $n$ copies of the same code**, each in its own process running on a separate core.
-(In principle each process could use multiple cores, for example for NumPy multithreading, but I don't have an example of that yet.)
-Each process has a unique **rank**  in the range $0\dots n-1$, and a process can find its rank via an MPI function call -- and then use the rank to figure out what it should do (this is up to the programmer!).
+- MPI works by **loading and starting $n$ copies of the same code**, each in its own process running on a separate core (or cores if, for example [NumPy multithreading is enabled](multithread-mpi))  Each process has a unique **rank**  in the range $0\dots n-1$, and a process can find its rank via an MPI function call -- and then use the rank to figure out what it should do (this is up to the programmer!).
 To simultaneously run four copies (ranks) of  the Python program `myprog.py` we do

   ```
   $ mpirun -n 4 python myprog.py